-Propane Gas & Liquid Propane Gas | Propane Gas vs LPG Gas
+Propane, Propane Gas & Liquid Propane Gas | Is Propane LPG

-Propane gas is a co-product of natural gas processing and a derivative of crude oil refining.
+LPG or propane gas is a co-product of natural gas processing and a derivative of crude oil refining.

 These gases are also referred to as natural gas liquids – NGL, as they are stripped from natural gas during processing.